Detailed analysis of excited state systematics in a lattice QCD calculation of $g_A$: Spectral Decomposition

 where the matrix elements of interest are given by

 In this limit, the correlation functions are real, so $z^\dagger_n = z_n$ and $g^\G_{nm} = g^\G_{mn}$, which are used to simplify \eqnref{eq:3pt_spec}.

 Typically one determines the ground state matrix element, $g^\G_{00}$, by performing the computation for 1, 2, 3 or sometimes 4 values of $\tsep$ in the range $\tsep\approx1-1.5$~fm while utilizing local three-quark interpolating fields for the creation and annihilation operators.
 The correlation functions are then analyzed using models with zero, one, or more excited states~\cite{Capitani:2012gj,Horsley:2013ayv,Bali:2014nma,Abdel-Rehim:2015owa,Bhattacharya:2016zcn,Alexandrou:2017hac,Capitani:2017qpc,Berkowitz:2017gql,Chang:2018uxx,Berkowitz:2018gqe,Walker-Loud:2019cif,Gupta:2018qil,Hasan:2019noy,Alexandrou:2019brg,Park:2021ypf}, with some analysis using up to four states~\cite{Yoon:2016jzj,Rajan:2017lxk,Jang:2019vkm}.
 There are several challenges and shortcomings with this strategy, which we will summarize.
-However, one should note that this method has been used, as so far, it has seemed the most economical.
-Improvements upon this strategy would require a substantial increase in computational complexity, effort, and computing resources.
+We note the LHP and ETM Collaborations have performed calculations with significantly more values of $\tsep$ than is common~\cite{Hasan:2019noy,Alexandrou:2019brg}.

 The ground state (gs) matrix element $g^\G_{00}$ is typically determined by constructing the ratio correlation function

 which gives the ground state matrix element in the limit